Tourette’s season is here.

 The solution was so obvious; I can’t believe I didn’t think of it.

-One day as I picked Tyoma up from swimming, our respite worker Danielle asked, “Have you ever considered getting him a punching bag?”
+One day as I picked Liev up from swimming, our respite worker Danielle asked, “Have you ever considered getting him a punching bag?”

 No, actually, I hadn’t.
 The elegance of this solution made me want to shout “D’oh!” to the heavens.